-According to the 4threport by IPCC (International Panel for Climate Change) in 2007, the average temperature will rise by 1.1-6.4 centigrade by the end of the 21st century and the sea level will rise by 18-59 cm due to the global warming.
+According to the 5threport by IPCC (International Panel for Climate Change) in 2014, the average temperature will rise by 0.3-4.8 centigrade by the end of the 21st century and the sea level will rise by 26-82 cm due to the global warming above the 1986-2005 average depending upon the four scenarios).

 The Kyoto conference on the global warming (COP3) held in December 1997 was a landmark event in the field of global environmental protection.
 As a host country, Japan enacted the "Anti Global Warming Act" in October 1998 and expressed its determination to achieve the goal set by the Kyoto protocol.
-Still, the amount of "green house" effect gas emitted in Japan in 2005 was estimated to be 1.36 billion tons or 7.8% more than 1990 level, a far cry from the reduction of 6% targeted by the Kyoto protocol.
+Still, the amount of "greenhouse" effect gas emitted in Japan in 2005 was estimated to be 1.36 billion tons or 7.8% more than 1990 level, a far cry from the reduction of 6% targeted by the Kyoto protocol.
 To enforce the reduction, the government is looking to "environment tax" levied on emitted gas, to which the industry is vehemently opposing.